ben-barbier/WP-Splash-Image/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Correct date-input display bug
+* Correct date-input display & behavior bug
 * Add Correct French translation
+* Adding a warning when the current date is not between the dates of validities.

 = 1.0.0 =
 * Add Video Splash